-Connecting, celebrating and developing women leaders across Australia’s Health sector.
+Connecting, celebrating and developing women leaders across Australia’s health sector.
 A national platform for women at all levels to connect, share ideas and enhance their leadership skills.

 The National Health Sector Women’s Leadership Summit is a major annual event for women at all levels to connect, share ideas and build their leadership skills.
 Created by Australia’s leading authority on women’s leadership, Women & Leadership Australia, the Summit has been developed in consultation with a broad range of stakeholders across the industry.

-The aim of the Summit is to contribute to the development of resolute and effective women leaders through skills development, expert advice and strategic industry based networking.
+Taking place on International Women's Day, the aim of the Summit is to contribute to the development of resolute and effective women leaders through skills development, expert advice and strategic industry based networking.
 The 2018 Summit will provide a unique opportunity to learn from an unparalleled group of female leaders from on the ground front-line managers to inspirational executive decision makers.

 This significant annual event represents a key national development platform for women leaders involved in a wide range of organisations related to the field of health and medical care.
 Drawing together the sector's most respected practitioners and thought leaders, the Summit aims to celebrate the role of women as well as equip participants with the skills, confidence and connections to consolidate their skills and plan for future career success.

 During the event, participants will hear from a number of inspirational health sector speakers about their leadership/career journeys and the key elements that have contributed to their success.
 Armed with this valuable insight, participants will identify their own unique gifts and talents and begin to create their personal brand and message.

 Inspiration and insight